 WordPress Table Of Posts – Columns

-- Trash removes your posts from the list of posts and places them in the trash.
+- Trash removes your post from the Table of Posts and places it in the trash.
 From there, you can permanently delete it.

-If your website allows multiple authors to publish content, click on a specific author’s name to view all posts published by that author.
+Author links are clickable.
+If your site allows multiple authors to publish content, click on the author’s name to view all posts published by that author.

 Post Categories Column

-And all posts assigned to that category will be listed in the Posts table …
+A list of all posts assigned to that category will display in the Table of Posts.

-This column shows you the tags for your posts.
+This column lets you see all the tags associated with your posts.

-If posts have any comments that need to be approved by an administrator before they can be published), the number of comments awaiting moderation will display next to the comment bubble icon for that post …
+If posts have pending comments (i.e. comments that need approval by an administrator before they can be published), the number of comments awaiting moderation will display next to the comment bubble icon for that post.

-Note: Clicking on the commenting icon takes you to the Comments area where you can approve or disapprove comments left by visitors on your posts.
+Note: Clicking on the comments bubble will take you to the Comments screen, where you can approve or disapprove comments left by visitors on your posts.

 Post Date Column

-- The Published date for all published posts,
+- The Published date of all your published posts,

-- The Last Modified date for unpublished posts (e.g. draft posts), and
+- The Last Modified date of all unpublished posts (e.g. posts set to ‘draft’ status), and

-- The Scheduled date for any posts scheduled for publishing at a future date …
+- The Scheduled date for all posts set to publish at a later date.

-The section below explains how to display posts in the Table of Posts in Excerpt view.
+See the section below to learn how to display posts in the Table of Posts in Excerpt view.